pwang00/Gram-Schmidt-LLL/README.md

 # Usage

-Below are examples denoting usages of the gram_schimdt class:
+The following are examples denoting usages of the gram_schimdt class:

     from gram_schmidt import *
     v1 = Vector([1, 0, 0, 1])